 The Hot Toddies are a hot jazz and swing band based in New York City playing the music of the 1920s-1940s.
 The group often plays as a quintet, but can flexibly shift from a quartet to a septet as needed at public and private events.
-The band has performed around town at The Standard, The Public, The Players Club, Elsie Rooftop, Cambria Rooftop, and Bierhaus NYC among others.
+The band has performed around town at The Plaza Hotel, The Public, The Players Club, The Standard, Elsie Rooftop, Cambria Rooftop, and Bierhaus NYC among others.

-The band is led by Gabe Terracciano (violin) and Patrick Soluri (drums), and was founded along with bassist Matt Quinones following the 2017 New York Hot jazz Camp/ The group features some of the top jazz musicians in town including: Amos Rose, Arnt Arntzen, Erica Marie Mancini, Garrett Manley, Gordon Webster, Ian Hutchinson, Jared Engel, Josh Dunn, Justin Poindexter, Leo Sandoval, Mariel Bildsten, Matt Quinones, Nick Russo, Nico Sarbanes, Oran Etkin, Patrick Bartley Jr, and Vinny Raniolo… among others.
+The band is led by Gabe Terracciano (violin) and Patrick Soluri (drums), and was founded along with bassist Matt Quinones following the 2017 New York Hot jazz Camp/ The group features some of the top jazz musicians in town including: Arnt Arntzen, Cait Jones, Dan Levinson, Edith Boucher-Hazelton, Erica Marie Mancini, Gordon Webster, Hannah Gill, Ian Hutchison, Jake Handelman, Jared Engel, Josh Dunn, Justin Poindexter, Leo Sandoval, Mariel Bildsten, Matt Quinones, Nick Russo, Oran Etkin, Patrick Bartley Jr, Queen Esther, and Vinny Raniolo… among others.

 Originally from Portland, Maine, Gabriel Terracciano is a violinist and composer currently residing in Brooklyn, New York.
 Classically trained from a young age, Gabe has spent his career focusing on playing the violin in a variety of non-classical genres, including jazz, hot swing, bluegrass, and hip hop, among others.
 He has played throughout the United States as well as Internationally, and has shared the stage with musicians including Cecil McBee, Tanya Kalmanovitch, Julian Lage, Ari Hoenig, and Tim O’Brien.
 For more information, music, and upcoming shows (including with the Hot Toddies), please visit www.gabeterracciano.com